Bes0n/EX407-Ansible-Automation/README.md

 ### Basic Playbook Syntax Demonstration
 Let's write some simple playbook.
 ```
---- #to mention that this is a cookbook
+--- #to mention that this is a playbook
 - hosts: labservers #define hosts group
   become: yes #become means sudo, by default is root user
   tasks: #what to do on defined hosts